Gboster-0/DMM-To-VMF/README.md

 ## Funtion
 As the name suggests, turns byond's DMM files (specifically the TGM format, the base format is not supported) into garry's mod maps (.vmf)
 To be more specific, it generates cubes that correspond to turfs with the materials being the turf's type-path (minus the beginning /).
-Objects, mobs and areas are currently not supported.
+Objects*, mobs and areas are currently not supported.
+* Lights are supported, nothing else

+## Requirements
+1. Node.js
+2. Hammer editor

 ## Usage -- How to convert a map
 1. Put a .dmm file into the same folder as 'Main.js'